- Stats & Web

 How to Use the ERIC Thesaurus

-Key in your term in the Browsing: Education Thesaurus text box and select a browse function, such as Relevancy Ranked.
+- Key in your term in the Browsing: Education Source - Thesaurus text box and select a browse function, such as Relevancy Ranked.
 Click Browse.

-Tip: To display details of a term, click the term.
+Tip: To explode a term and display details, click the term.

 Education - Reference Materials